First Step Act: Early achievements and implementation critiques

-Scope of Impact: Within the first year of enactment, more than 3,000 federal prisoners were released based on changes to the good-time credits calculation formula under the First Step Act, and more than 2,000 inmates benefited from sentence reductions from the retroactive application of the Fair Sentencing Act of 2010.
+Within the first year of enactment, more than 3,000 federal prisoners were released based on changes to the good-time credits calculation formula under the First Step Act, and more than 2,000 inmates benefited from sentence reductions from the retroactive application of the Fair Sentencing Act of 2010.
 Additionally, nearly 350 people were approved for elderly home confinement and more than 100 received compassionate release sentence reductions.
-While many groups applauded those developments, both liberal and conservative critics suggest that the Trump administration's Department of Justice did not properly apply the law, resulting in fewer prisoners enjoying the release and sentencing adjustment reforms than Congress intended.
-In many cases, Department of Justice prosecutors are opposing inmates' motions for sentence reduction under the First Step Act by arguing that the relevant drug quantity is not what the offender was convicted of possessing or trafficking, but the quantity that records suggest the offender possessed or trafficked.
+While many groups applauded those developments, both liberal and conservative critics suggest that the Trump administration's Department of Justice (DOJ) did not properly apply the law, resulting in fewer prisoners enjoying the release and sentencing adjustment reforms than Congress intended.
+In many cases, DOJ prosecutors are opposing inmates' motions for sentence reduction under the First Step Act by arguing that the relevant drug quantity is not what the offender was convicted of possessing or trafficking, but the quantity that records suggest the offender possessed or trafficked.
 The latter figure is typically substantially larger.
 In some instances, DOJ prosecutors are trying to "reincarcerate offenders already released under the First Step Act."